7Ragnarok7/The-Time-Keeper/README.md

 - Use the -h flag to display the help menu
 - Use the -u flag to provide the target url/api endpoint where the post requests are sent.
 Ex: -u https://abcd.com/api/login
 - Use the -d flag to provide the POST data.
 Ex: -d "username=7ragnarok7&password=abcd"
 - Use the -j flag when the data type will be of JSON type.
-Ex: -j -d -d '{"username": "anurag", "password": "abcd"}'
+Ex: -j -d '{"username": "anurag", "password": "abcd"}'
 - IMPORTANT: When the data will be of JSON type, both the keys and values must be provided as STRINGS for the tool to parse it correctly.
 - Submitting JSON DATA properly: -d ~~'{username: "anurag", password: "a"}'~~ (WRONG), -d '{"username": "anurag", "password": "abcd"}' (CORRECT)
 - Use the -w flag to provide a wordlist file to the tool.
 Ex: -w wordlist.txt